kwiden/LetsLearnProgramming/Cpp/nonrobot/Loops.md

 Now, try changing the code to count to ten by twos.

+//word problem that involves using for loops

+Now, Andy, Anna, and Katie are playing the game "3, 6, 9."
+The rules of the game are as follows:
+* Players take turns saying a number, increasing by one each time
+* If a number has a 3, 6, or 9 in any position, the player claps instead of saying a number
+* If a number has more than one of 3, 6, or 9, the player claps the amount of times those numbers appear (i.e. 36 = two claps)

+Andy, Anna, and Katie aren't very good at this game.
+They only made it to thirty before messing up!
+If they had all three played the game correctly, have the computer output what they should have said.

+//introduce while loops

+//while loop example

+//word problem that uses while loops

 ### -Oops!
 It looks like this tutorial is still being worked on!
 Check back later for updates!-

 ----------------------------------------------------------------------------------------